Juhannuspukki/pollex-web/site/content/_index.md

       and such on Telegram, Facebook and by email.
 We also have a LinkedIn page.
     title: Connecting people
   - description: >-
-      We have a cozy clubroom in the basement of Päärakennus, Hervanta next to Autek, INTO and Bioner.
+      We have a cozy club room in the basement of Päärakennus, Hervanta next to Autek, INTO and Bioner.
 The membership fee is 3€.
 We also sell cool overall badges for 2€!
 Come meet us at any of our events or send an email to us at pollex-hallitus\[ät]lists.tuni.fi!